Los Angeles Trade Secret Theft Defense Lawyers

 You are facing severe penalties if convicted of theft of trade secret charges.
 Trade secrets criminal cases are typically very technical and complex.
 Your best chance of obtaining the best possible outcome in your case is to have an experienced attorney in your corner to implement an effective strategy for your defense.

 At Werksman Jackson & Quinn LLP, we have decades of experience handling the most complex, high-stakes criminal cases.
-Our Los Angeles criminal defense lawyers are highly skilled in introducing reasonable doubt to help you avoid conviction.
+Our Los Angeles theft defense lawyers are highly skilled in introducing reasonable doubt to help you avoid conviction.
 We specialize in handling matters of great personal consequence to our clients.
 Call us at (213) 688-0460 to schedule a free initial consultation if you are under investigation or have already been charged with theft or misappropriation of trade secrets.

 Recent Case Results